JorgeVanco/AI-Scheduler/README.md

     pip install -r requirements.txt
     ```

-3. **Download Ollama**
+3. **Prepare model to use**

+    There are several ways to use free models as your schedulers.
+    The first one is using `Ollama` to run you model locally.
+    The second option is to use a free model provided by `Together.ai`.

+    1. **Option 1: Download Ollama**

-    Visit [Ollama's download page](https://ollama.com/download) and install it according to your operating system instructions.
+    - Visit [Ollama's download page](https://ollama.com/download) and install it according to your operating system instructions.

-    After installing Ollama, run the following command to download the Llama3 8B model:
+    - After installing Ollama, run the following command to download the Llama3 8B model:

     ```bash
     ollama pull llama3:8b
     ```

-    If you prefer to use a different model, you can modify the model initialization in `src/agent.py`:
+    - If you prefer to use a different model, you can modify the model initialization in `src/agent.py`:

     ```python
     # Change this line:
-    llm = ChatOllama(model="llama3:8b")
+    model = ChatOllama(model="llama3:8b")

     # To use a different model like:
-    # llm = ChatOllama(model="mistral:7b")
+    # model = ChatOllama(model="mistral:7b")
-    # llm = ChatOllama(model="gemma:7b")
+    # model = ChatOllama(model="gemma:7b")
     # Or any other model supported by Ollama or any other provider you might want to use
     ```

     You'll need to pull your chosen model first using `ollama pull model_name`.

+    2. **Option 2: Get your Together.ai API key**

+    - Visit [Together.ai settings](https://api.together.ai/settings/api-keys) to get your API key.
+    - Create a `.env` file in the project root directory
+    - Add the `TOGETHER_API_KEY` variable with the api key.
+    ```
+    TOGETHER_API_KEY=<your-api-key>
+    ```

+    - To use the Together.ai inference provider, you'll have to change the model initialization:
+    ```python
+    model = ChatTogether(model="meta-llama/Llama-3.3-70B-Instruct-Turbo-Free")
+    ```

 4. **Configure Google API Credentials**